python/cpython/Doc/howto/concurrency.rst

 When a computer program runs, it executes a sequence of code in a given order.
-If you were to trace the actual execution, you would still end up with a *linear* series of executed intructions that matches the code.
+If you were to trace the actual execution, you would still end up with a *linear* series of executed instructions that matches the code.
 We call this sequence of code (and instructions) a logical "thread" of execution.